muresan/homelab/README.md

 The code to provision the home lab supports the following enterprise Linux distributions.

 * CentOS 7
-* CentOS 6 (deprecated)

-It is untested on other RPM based distributions, and is completely incompatible with non-RPM based Linux distributions.
-CentOS 6 support still exists in the sources, but it is no longer used and may be removed in the future.

 ## Lab Server System Requirements (Minimum)